 Bottom left: a light festival on the last day of the Spring Festival

 Right: these two came up to me and asked to take a picture of me with them, small town Chinese tourist are very curious about foreigners!!!

 No trip to Beijing is complete without a day trip to the Great Wall of China.
 I went to the Mutianyu section.
 It is restored but not as crowded as closer sections to Beijing.
 I was there at the best time: low season so no crowds.
 I hiked from tower 14 to 20 (see arrow in top pic!).

-And finally I just love the outside facade of the restaurant were we went for Pekin Duck.
+And finally, I just love the outside facade of the restaurant where we went for Pekin Duck.
 I have no idea what the name was but I can tell you the address is 17 Meishi Street by Qianmen.